mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 | *User - User updated date* | YES | YES |
 | *User - User UUID* | YES | YES |
 | *User - Username* | YES | YES |

+**Custom fields** for User records, if configured, are available for building a query and displaying as column headings in the Bulk edit app.
+To create custom fields in User records, see [Settings \> Users \> Custom fields](../settings/settings_users/settings_users/#settings--users--custom-fields).

 ## Identify records for bulk edit